Arts Board Grant Application Advisory Reviewer Opportunities

 Past reviewers comment enthusiastically about what an interesting and engaging experience it is to serve.
 Top reasons mentioned include:

-- A terrific learning tool, about what makes for an effective (or not-so-effective) proposal;
+A terrific learning opportunity about what makes for an effective (or not so effective) application;

 How can I apply?